gridbugs/gridbugs.org/collections/_posts/2023-01-21-playing-sound-on-the-nes-by-directly-setting-its-dmc-output.md

 This gives us a sampling rate of 1,790,000 / 6 ≈ 298,333.33 samples per second.
 This is a far higher sampling rate than is necessary to accurately produce a 440Hz sine wave.
 As the sampling rate goes up, so too does the number of samples over a fixed period.
-This could cause us problems as memory is limited in the NES.
+We have to store all the samples in ROM, which could cause us problems as memory is limited in the NES.

 To play a continuous sine wave we can get away with playing a single oscillation of the signal in a loop.